VMware (NYSE:VMW) Releases Q1 2023 Earnings Guidance

-VMware (NYSE:VMW – Get Rating) last issued its quarterly earnings results on Thursday, February 24th.
-The virtualization software provider reported $2.02 EPS for the quarter, topping the consensus estimate of $1.43 by $0.59.
-The business had revenue of $3.53 billion for the quarter, compared to analysts’ expectations of $3.52 billion.
-VMware had a net margin of 16.05% and a return on equity of 23.17%.
-The company’s quarterly revenue was up 7.2% compared to the same quarter last year.
-During the same quarter last year, the company posted $1.61 earnings per share.
-As a group, sell-side analysts expect that VMware will post 5.05 EPS for the current fiscal year.
+Get Rating) last released its earnings results on Thursday, February 24th.
+The virtualization software provider reported $2.02 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.43 by $0.59.
+The company had revenue of $3.53 billion for the quarter, compared to analyst estimates of $3.52 billion.
+VMware had a return on equity of 23.17% and a net margin of 16.05%.
+VMware’s quarterly revenue was up 7.2% on a year-over-year basis.
+During the same period in the prior year, the firm posted $1.61 EPS.
+Equities research analysts anticipate that VMware will post 5.05 EPS for the current year.

-In other news, EVP Amy Fliegelman Olli sold 6,260 shares of the firm’s stock in a transaction that occurred on Wednesday, January 12th.
-The shares were sold at an average price of $125.00, for a total value of $782,500.00.
-The transaction was disclosed in a filing with the SEC, which is available through this hyperlink.
-27.80% of the stock is currently owned by company insiders.
+In other news, EVP Amy Fliegelman Olli sold 6,260 shares of the stock in a transaction on Wednesday, January 12th.
+The stock was sold at an average price of $125.00, for a total transaction of $782,500.00.
+The transaction was disclosed in a document filed with the SEC, which is available through the SEC website.
+Corporate insiders own 27.80% of the company’s stock.

-Institutional investors and hedge funds have recently bought and sold shares of the business.
-JustInvest LLC increased its position in shares of VMware by 107.2% during the fourth quarter.
-JustInvest LLC now owns 4,746 shares of the virtualization software provider’s stock valued at $550,000 after buying an additional 2,456 shares during the period.
-SkyView Investment Advisors LLC bought a new position in VMware in the fourth quarter worth $253,000.
-NewEdge Advisors LLC bought a new position in shares of VMware during the fourth quarter valued at $453,000.
+Several institutional investors and hedge funds have recently modified their holdings of VMW.
+Morgan Stanley grew its stake in VMware by 38.4% in the second quarter.
+Morgan Stanley now owns 482,318 shares of the virtualization software provider’s stock valued at $77,157,000 after acquiring an additional 133,792 shares during the period.
+Parametric Portfolio Associates LLC boosted its position in shares of VMware by 138.3% during the fourth quarter.
+Parametric Portfolio Associates LLC now owns 398,273 shares of the virtualization software provider’s stock valued at $46,152,000 after buying an additional 231,146 shares during the last quarter.
+California State Teachers Retirement System boosted its position in shares of VMware by 169.2% during the fourth quarter.
+California State Teachers Retirement System now owns 385,037 shares of the virtualization software provider’s stock valued at $44,618,000 after buying an additional 242,017 shares during the last quarter.
 Allianz Asset Management GmbH boosted its position in shares of VMware by 1,158.5% during the fourth quarter.
 Allianz Asset Management GmbH now owns 223,582 shares of the virtualization software provider’s stock valued at $25,909,000 after buying an additional 205,816 shares during the last quarter.
-Finally, Toroso Investments LLC purchased a new stake in shares of VMware during the fourth quarter valued at $222,000.
-16.99% of the stock is currently owned by hedge funds and other institutional investors.
+Finally, Thrivent Financial for Lutherans boosted its position in shares of VMware by 2.3% during the fourth quarter.
+Thrivent Financial for Lutherans now owns 164,277 shares of the virtualization software provider’s stock valued at $19,347,000 after buying an additional 3,664 shares during the last quarter.
+Institutional investors own 16.99% of the company’s stock.

 VMware, Inc engages in the provision of cloud infrastructure and business mobility.
 Its products include Software-Defined Data Center, Hybrid Cloud Computing, and End-User Computing.
 It supports modernizing data centers, integrating public clouds, empowering digital workspaces and transforming security.